RevenueHunt/docs/docs/how-to-guides/change-checkout-settings.md

         - Alternatively, you might want customers to have the opportunity to view more details about a product before making a purchase.
 Selecting this option replaces the direct 'add to cart' action with a `view product` link.
         - When customers click on the `view product` link, they are taken to the individual product page instead of adding the item directly to their cart.
 This can be beneficial for providing customers with additional product information, images, and reviews that might influence their purchasing decision.

-        The choice between adding products directly to the cart or linking customers to product pages is crucial in designing a shopping experience that matches your brand's approach to customer service and sales.

 3. **Publish the changes**: Click the top-right `Publish` button to update the preview/live quiz.